 - Shared More than one party is allowed to take physical custody of the child, and each of them has significant periods of time with the child. - Primary A party spends the majority (more than half) of the time with the child.
-The other party may get partial or supervised custody. - Partial A party spends less than a majority of time with the child. - Supervised Custodial time during which an agency or adult named by the court monitors interaction between a party and the child. - Sole One party has physical custody all of the time.
+The other party may get partial or supervised custody. - Partial A party spends less than a majority of time with the child. - Sole One party has physical custody all of the time. - Nonprofessional supervised physical custody - Custodial time during which an adult, designated by the court or agreed upon by the parties, monitors the interaction between the child and the individual with those rights. - Professional supervised physical custody -Custodial time during which a professional, with education and training on the dynamics of domestic violence, sexual assault, child abuse, trauma and the impact of domestic violence on children, oversees the interaction between the child and the individual with those custody rights and promotes the safety of the child during the interaction.